AndraZero121/api-resource-typer/README.md

 # API Resource Typer

-🚀 Automatically generate TypeScript interfaces from your Laravel API Resource Controllers!
+🚀 Automatically generate TypeScript or JavaScript interfaces from your Laravel API Resource Controllers!

 ## Features

-- ✅ Auto-generate TypeScript interfaces from API responses
+- ✅ Auto-generate TypeScript or JavaScript interfaces from API responses
 - ✅ Support for Laravel Resource and ResourceCollection
-- ✅ Smart type inference from actual data
+- ✅ Smart type inference from actual data (no `any` unless unavoidable)
-- ✅ Artisan command for manual generation
+- ✅ Artisan command for manual generation with output type selection
 - ✅ Middleware for automatic generation
 - ✅ Trait for easy controller integration
 - ✅ Configurable type mappings